 Most people eat twice as many grains (especially refined grains) as they do greens, which should be the other way around.
 Eating more veggies is a great way to increase your intake of fiber, vitamins, minerals, antioxidant and phytonutrients.
 The more veg on your plate, the less room you’ll have for insulin-spiking refined carbs.
-Include more veg by juicing, adding to salads/snacks, and using for pasta, wraps and rolls.
+Include more veg by juicing, adding to salads/snacks, and using for pasta, wraps, and rolls.

 9. Befriend Natural Fats

 Natural fats are your best friend for fat loss as they have zero effect on blood glucose levels.
 Fats also add flavor, decrease cravings, promote satiation and increase nutrient absorption.
 Fats lower the glycemic load of carbs, meaning the carbs from that food enters the blood at a much slower rate.
 The lower the glycemic load, the better.
-Good sources include: avocado, unrefined coconut oil, pastured butter, nuts, seeds, etc.
+Good sources include avocado, unrefined coconut oil, pastured butter, nuts, seeds, etc.

 10. Decrease Cortisol

 Most people live high-stress lifestyles, which results in chronically high cortisol or stress hormone levels.
-High cortisol result in high insulin levels, which is one of the reasons why you crave sugary, high carb foods when under stress.
+High cortisol results in high insulin levels, which is one of the reasons why you crave sugary, high carb foods when under stress.
 Support your blood sugar by decreasing daily stressors.
 Avoid drinking too much caffeine or alcohol, skipping meals, skimping on sleep, and overexercising.

 Monitor with a Glucometer